Civil affairs: Civil Affairs in United Nations Peace Operations

-Officers are usually deployed at the local level, where they serve as the link between the UN mission and local authorities and communities.
-Civil affairs components work countrywide to strengthen the social and civic conditions necessary to consolidate peace processes and are a core function of multi-dimensional peacekeeping operations.
+Officers are usually deployed at the local level, where they serve as the link between the UN mission, local authorities, and communities.
+Civil Affairs components work countrywide to strengthen the social and civic conditions necessary to consolidate peace processes and are a core function of multi-dimensional peacekeeping operations.
 As of mid-2013, there were approximately 700 Civil Affairs Officers in 13 UN Peacekeeping Operations worldwide.

 Civil Affairs components perform one or more of three core roles, depending on the UN Security Council mandate given to a particular peacekeeping mission.
 In each role the work of Civil Affairs intersects with, supports and draws upon the work of a variety of other actors.
 Depending on the mandate, the three core roles are 1) Cross-mission representation, monitoring and facilitation at the local level; 2) Confidence-building, conflict management and support to reconciliation; and 3) Support to the restoration and extension of state authority.